NethServer/docs/administrator-manual/en/mail.rst

   learn it is ham: next time a lower score will be assigned.

 By default, all users can train the filters using this technique.
-If you create a group called ``spamtrainers``, only users in this group will be allowed to train the filters.
+If a group called ``spamtrainers`` exits, only users in this group will be allowed to train the filters.

-.. note:: It is a good habit to constantly check your junkmail folder
+.. note:: It is a good habit to constantly check the junkmail folder
           in order to not losing email wrongly marked as spam.

-Total spam score collected at the end of the analysis allows the server to decide whether to *reject* the message or *mark* it as spam and deliver it anyway.
-The score thresholds are controlled by :guilabel:`Spam threshold` and :guilabel:`Deny message spam threshold` sliders in :guilabel:`Email > Filter` page.

 .. index::
    pair: email; whitelist